Do teens need auto insurance if they have a license but no car?

 The downside to carrying a non-owners policy is that it can often be a lot more expensive than carrying a liability-only policy on a specific car.

 With the potential for your teen to drive virtually any kind of car, the insurance company has to consider whether or not they might be in a higher risk situation by driving an unsafe car, a muscle car, and so on.

-The other downside to non-owners auto insurance is that it is liability only insurance.
+The other downside to non-owners auto insurance is that it is liability-only coverage.
 If your teen has this coverage and causes an accident, the policy will only cover the damages that he is responsible for causing to the other vehicle, NOT to the vehicle that they are driving.

-If the person who owns the car has insurance that won’t pay for the damages, you and your teen could be responsible for the repairs to the vehicle.
+If the person who owns the car has coverage that won’t pay for the damages, you and your teen could be responsible for the repairs to the vehicle.